astropy/pyvo/docs/dal/index.rst

 Simple Spectrum Access
 ----------------------
-one-dimensional images (spectra), with some subtile differences:
+Access to (one-dimensional) spectra resembles image access, with some subtile differences:

-It's size parameter is called ``diameter`` and expects the diameter of the circular region around ``pos``.
+The size parameter is called ``diameter`` here, and hence the search region is always circular with ``pos`` as center:

 >>> ssa_service = vo.dal.SSAService("http://www.isdc.unige.ch/vo-services/lc")
 >>> ssa_results = ssa_service.search(pos=pos, diameter=size)

-Since spectras are pointed observations, there is no ``intersect`` parameter.

 SSA queries can be further constrained by the ``band`` and ``time`` parameters.